Talking podcasting with Toronto Mike [Toronto Mike’d Podcast]

 3, Have you ever been surprised or caught off-guard by an answer to one of your questions?

 Often!
 Kevin Frankish, for example, during his first visit.
 He was refreshingly honest for a man employed by the MSM.
 I was also pleasantly surprised by the candor of former newswomen Christine Bentley and Anne Mroczkowski.

 4. Do you feel that your conversations bring you closer to that person?
 Please describe.

 When you have a one-on-one conversation with someone for 90 minutes, it’s virtually impossible not to feel closer to him or her.
 And when you get to the #realtalk, you can experience an authentic moment.
 That’s the goal every time I record.

 5. Just for fun.
 If you had to choose between sports & entertainment, what topic would you prefer to talk about and why?

 Music!
 My favourite episodes are with musicians I loved as a teenager, be it Chuck D or Moe Berg or Ron Hawkins or Maestro Fresh Wes or Michie Mee.
 Bring the Noize!

-Toronto Mike With over 500+ episodes, head over to https://www.torontomike.com/ check out his website and hear his podcast. #whatonwhatsgood Happy New Year!
+Toronto Mike has over 500+ podcast episodes, Head over to https://www.torontomike.com/ to check it out.
+Happy New Year!